huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Block
 - [ ] Cookie

-#### Eminem won an Oscar for his song from what movie, in which he also started?
+#### Eminem won an Oscar for his song from what movie, in which he also starred?

 - [x] 8 Mile
 - [ ] Hustle & Flow